eic/epic-analysis/doc/syntax.md

 # Adage Syntax

 Here is a reference guide for the Adage functions.
-These are implemented in the `DAG` base class and the `HistosDAG` derived class
+These are implemented in the `DAG` base class and the `Adage` derived class

 ## Root Operators